istio/istio.io/content/docs/tasks/security/vault-ca/index.md

 ---
 title: Istio Vault CA Integration
-description: Tutorial on Istio Vault CA integration and a demo of Istio `mTLS` using certificates from a Vault CA.
+description: Tutorial on Istio Vault CA integration and a demo of Istio mutual TLS using certificates from a Vault CA.
 weight: 10
 keywords: [security,certificate]
 ---

-This tutorial walks you through an example of integrating Istio with a Vault CA to issue certificates to Istio workloads and shows a demo of Istio `mTLS` using certificates issued by a Vault CA.
+This tutorial walks you through an example of integrating Istio with a Vault CA to issue certificates to Istio workloads and shows a demo of Istio mutual TLS using certificates issued by a Vault CA.

 ## Before you begin